-THC Remains In Breast Milk For Six Days After Mom’s Marijuana Use Per New Study
+THC Remains In Breast Milk For Six Days After Mom’s Marijuana Use, Per New Study

 A new study found that tetrahydrocannabinol, THC, remains in a mother’s breast milk for as long as six days after she ingests marijuana.

 According to a CNN report, the study, which was published in Pediatrics, showed that measurable levels of cannabis, including the mild altering component THC, remained in breast milk for six long days after a lactating woman smoked, ate, or otherwise ingested marijuana.
-Last year, a different study found that mothers’ marijuana in California climbed from 4.2% in 2009 to 7.1% in 2016.
+Last year, a different study found that mothers’ marijuana in California climbed from 4.2 percent in 2009 to 7.1 percent in 2016.

 CBS reported that the small study, which looked at 50 moms, lacked the evidence to prove that the levels of THC found in the breast milk were enough to harm developing brains.
-About 34 of 54 samples that lactating women who also used marijuana provided to researchers at the University of California, San Diego contained low levels of the psychoactive element for as long as six days after the mother used the drug.
+About 34 of 54 samples that lactating women who also used marijuana provided to researchers at the University of California, San Diego, contained low levels of the psychoactive element for as long as six days after the mother used the drug.

 Study author Christina Chambers, a professor of pediatrics at the University of California, San Diego said, “Whether this means that some level — or any level — of these metabolites can negatively influence child development is unknown at this point.
 It’s important to be able to know the answers to those questions, so the advice that pediatricians and obstetricians are giving to pregnant women and breastfeeding women are based on sound evidence.
 This is a call to action to take the next steps to study long-term outcomes in these children.”